 Best GERD & Heartburn Doctors Gastroenterologist NYC | GI Doctors NYC

 Gastroesophageal reflux disease, commonly referred to as GERD, is a medical condition treated by the NYC Gastroenterolgist, Dr. Shawn Khodadadian, in which the acidic juices in your stomach splash back into your esophagus (“acid reflux”), irritating the esophageal lining.
 This burning sensation also is called heartburn.
-Most people with GERD who seek medical help from gastroenterologists find relief by treating the symptoms, so advanced diagnostic techniques are not always needed.
-Antacids are usually very effective.
-Further tests can be done if symptoms are severe or do not respond to treatment.
+Persistent GERD symptoms or new onset GERD symptoms should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptoms of a serious illness or condition.
+Persistent GERD symptom’s can lead to barrett’s esophagus which is a precursor to esophageal cancer.

 Your esophagus transfers food from your mouth to your stomach.
 It has two sphincters, one at the top in your throat and one at the bottom where it connects to your stomach.
 Normally, the lower esophageal sphincter (or LES) maintains a strong grip, allowing the one-way flow of food into your stomach.
 If the LES weakens or doesn’t close properly, however, the digestive enzymes and acid in your stomach can escape back up into your esophagus.